 Integrated Cyber: October 2-3, 2018

 The most recent Integrated Cyber event was held on October 2 and 3, at the Johns Hopkins University - Applied Physics Lab in Laurel, MD.
 Two days of featured speakers and breakout sessions on the themes of “Connecting People and Organizations to Communities” and “Actionable Information Sharing”, vendors showing off how they implement the Integrated Adaptive Cyber Defense (IACD) Principles, and opportunities to socialize.
-Slides from presentations will be posted soon.
+Slides and videos are now available here!

 High-Benefit/Low-Regret Automated Actions as Common Practice